Livingston releases plans for reopening schools

 Phase 1

-Livingston Schools will be forced to open schools with all students in a virtual environment, save for a very few small groups with specific needs who would require fact-to-face instruction and interaction.
+Livingston Schools will be forced to open schools with all students in a virtual environment, save for a very few small groups with specific needs who would require face-to-face instruction and interaction.

 Phase 2